Nashville Numbering System

 C is IV or 4

 D is V or 5

 E is VI or 6

 F# is VII or 7

-Hopefully this is simple; however, there is one problem.
-From this we don’t know the type of the chord – is it Major or Minor or 7#5.
+Hopefully, this is simple to understand.
+However, there is one problem, we don’t know the type of chord.
+Is it Major or Minor or 7#5?

 Let rewrite G major:

 A few other and pretty common chords are: